 November year to date take up figure is £19,400.
-Income received was £2735, which leaves a balance of £xxx.
-Projected usage for total year is £38,000 which leaves a balance of £62,000 from which funds could be made available to provide additional discretionary transport.
+Income received was £2735, which leaves a balance of £104,835.
+Projected usage for total year is £38,000 which leaves a balance of £66,835 from which funds could be made available to provide additional discretionary transport.

-Therefore, recommendation 1 is that the Executive Committee of Warwick District Council approves the cost of £35,000 to £50,000 to provide another bus route operated by Flexibus that accesses those residents that the current routes do not reach.
+Therefore, recommendation 1 is that the Warwick District Council Executive approves the cost of £35,000 to £50,000 to provide another bus route operated by Flexibus that accesses those residents that the current routes do not reach.
 The specification for the additional route will need to be explored following approval.